research-ag/sha2/README.md

 Notes:

 * All functions except crypto.mo have been measure with hashing type `Blob`. crypto.mo has been measured with hashing type `[Nat8]` because it does not offer type `Blob` directly.
 Converting `Blob` to `[Nat8]` first will increase the value of garbage per byte by 4.
-* We can see how the use Nat64 in Sha512 requires signifantly more heap allocations than the use of Nat32 in Sha256.
+* We can see how the use of Nat64 in Sha512 requires signifantly more heap allocations than the use of Nat32 in Sha256.
 * We can conclude that in Motoko it is advisable to use Sha256 over Sha512 despite the slightly higher performance per byte of Sha512.

 ## Implementation notes